kekuchan/swarmbject/docs/std/ds/Array.md

 Returns: void.

 ```
-/*In the IntDArray class:*/
+/*In the IntArray class:*/
 void add(int value,
 	unsigned int elements){
-	(std::ds::DArray*)this->add(
+	(std::ds::Array*)this->add(
 		&value, elements, setElements, newArray,
 		deleteArray, setElement);
 }

 /*In some function:*/
-IntDArray array;
+IntArray array;
 array.add(2021, 2);
 /*2021,2021*/
 ```

 ## "addRange" member function:

 Inserts a subarray to the array's end.
-This might require creating a new array and copy all the elements due to the capacity, making the usage of the previous data member not valid.
+As it creates a new array and copy all the elements, usage of the previous data member is not valid.

 Parameters:
 * The array of the subarray to insert.